csound-flossmanual/csound-floss/book/01-c-intensities.md

 Working with digital audio means working with *amplitudes*.
 Any audio signal is a sequence of amplitudes.
-What we generate in Csound and write either to the DAC in realtime or to a sound file, are again nothing but a sequence of amplitudes.
+What we generate in Csound and write either to the DAC in realtime or to a sound file, is again nothing but a sequence of amplitudes.
 As amplitudes are directly related to the sound pressure deviations, all the relationships between sound intensity and sound pressure can be transferred to relationships between sound